 The arabic word ‘Arbaeen’ (pronounced Arr-ba-een) translates to forty (ie fortieth day).
 The traditional period of mourning in Islamic culture is forty days.
-Millions of people around the world mark the Day of Arbaeen by mourning the tragedy that befell Hussain ibn Ali, his family and his companions.
+As such, millions of people around the world mark the Day of Arbaeen by remembering the story of Hussain, his family and his companions.

-After the Battle of Karbala, the forces of Yazid took the women and children of Hussain’s family as captive.
-They were paraded in chains through the streets of Kufa (Iraq) and Damascus (Syria) – where they were abused by crowds until eventually presented to Yazid and placed in prison.
+After the Battle of Karbala, Yazid’s men took the women and children of Hussain’s family as prisoners.
+They were degraded as they were forced to walk in chains through many towns and cities including Damascus and Kufa – where they were abused by crowds until they were eventually presented to Yazid and placed in prison.

 It is said that the Day of Arbaeen is the day on which Hussain’s family returned to the land of Karbala, to properly bid farewell to the fallen heroes and finally grieve for their loved ones.

 Today, almost 1400 years later, the Day of Arbaeen is remembered by millions of people around the world.
 It is marked as a day to pay tribute to the sacrifice of Hussain for social justice.

 Typically, on this day people organise large marches in cities across the world to symbolise the eternal nature of Hussain’s revolution and to show they stand for social justice, compassion and dignity..

 In recent years a tradition of walking 80km from Najaf (the resting place of Ali the father of Hussain) to Karbala has been reignited.
 Every year since, the number has been rising steadily from 17 million pilgrims to at least 25 million.
 People from all walks of life and all corners of the globe make the journey, despite the imminent threat of terrorists who have vowed to attack the pilgrims.